maolopez/Sending-SSM-Agent-logs-to-CloudWatch-Logs/README.md

 General description:
 Quick fix in python.
-You can place the script inot an SSM Automation.
+You can place the script into a SSM Automation.

 References: